romcal/romcal/docs/data-output.md

 romcal assigns seasons to the dates it generates to indicate the season to which the range of dates generated belong.

+For each day, the keys of the seasons are outputted in an array, because the season change can occur during the day (so a day can be within 2 seasons).
+This is the case on Holy Thursday and Easter Sunday:
+- The season of Lent run up to but excluding the evening Mass of the Lord’s Supper (on Holy Thursday)
+- The Paschal Triduum begins with the evening Mass of the Lord’s Supper, and closes with Vespers of the Sunday of the Resurrection (Easter Sunday).
+- The Easter Time start from the Sunday of the Resurrection (Easter Sunday).

 The LITURGICAL_SEASONS object can be imported into consumer apps via:

 _ES6_